 The aim of assessment is to understand a person’s story and to understand the context of that story and the precipitating factors (that is, those things which keep the problem going).

-ness and understanding, but it helps to identify where the problem lies and what interventions can be made where.
+An assessment is helpful, not only for gaining a sense of awareness and understanding, but it helps to identify where the problem lies and what interventions can be made where.
 It is like a doctor hearing a story of symptoms and then being able to prescribe the right medicine.
 In CBT terms, we need to understand these five areas of thoughts, behaviours, feelings, physical reactions and environment, in order to identify where the problems areas are and where specifically change can be made – so that the chain can be broken.

 Environmental changes/life situations: Have I experienced any recent changes ?
 What have been the most stressful events for me in the past 3 years ?
 5 years ?
 In childhood?
 Do I experience any long-term or ongoing difficulties (including discrimination or harassment by others ?)